bminer/node-blade/README.md

 - Use the `prepend` keyword to prepend to the matching block.
 - Use the `replace` keyword to replace the matching block.

+You may render, append to, prepend to, and replace undefined blocks; however, this, of course, has no effect.
+No error messages occur if you do this because a compiled view can also be included, and the parent view may have the block defined.

 ### Template Inheritance

 There is no `extends` keyword.
 Just use blocks and includes: